 No-Bake Chocolate Almond Bars

-These delicious, vegan chocolate almond bars are easy to whip up in under 30 minutes with minimal prep time, no baking required!
+These delicious, vegan chocolate almond bars are easy to whip up in under 30 minutes with just 6 simple ingredients.

-- quick and easy: you’ll need just 6 simple ingredients and 30 minutes until they’re ready to enjoy
+- You’ll need just 6 simple ingredients and 30 minutes until they’re ready to enjoy.

 Ingredient Notes